 John Ellis, the founder of Chanoyu Records, is now available for house concerts.
 They are a great new way of connecting musicians to their audience.
 You hire John to come and play, then you can invite your friends along for an interesting evening of performance, stories from life on the road, Q&A session and some teaching if you’d like to develop your guitar playing skills.

 It’s up to you whether or not to charge your friends.

 They are free for personal enjoyment.
 However, if you work in TV, Film or Computer game production etc these tracks might be what you are looking for.
 Please use the contact form to get in touch with John Ellis at Chanoyu Records.

 You can now buy all of the tracks from Wabi Sabi 21© in the shop.

 And you can also buy Guitar Lesson gift vouchers.

-Posted by nemogriffin in John Ellis, Latest, MP3 Downloads., Shop, Teaching and tagged as ambient, Chanoyu, ebow, Ellis, Gabriel, Hammill, Japan, Jazz, John Ellis, Judge Smith, minimalism, Music for film, music for games, Open tuning, singer/songwriter, soundtrack, Stranglers, teaching, Vibrators, Wabi
+Posted by nemogriffin in electronic music, John Ellis, Latest, MP3 Downloads., Shop, Teaching and tagged as ambient, Chanoyu, ebow, Ellis, Gabriel, Hammill, Japan, Jazz, John Ellis, Judge Smith, minimalism, Music for film, music for games, Open tuning, singer/songwriter, soundtrack, Stranglers, teaching, Vibrators, Wabi